payloadcms/payload/packages/plugin-nested-docs/src/plugins/breadcrumbs/README.md

       },
     ),
     createBreadcrumbsField(
+      // First argument is equal to the slug of the collection
+      // that the field references
+      'pages',

       // Argument equal to field overrides that you specify,
       // which will be merged into the base `breadcrumbs` field config {